Fare: Modern American with International Influences

 Not Recommended For: Diners on a limited budget who prefer a casual setting with traditional American menu items

 Liquor: Full-service bar especially for wine aficionados with an impressive wine collection of 135,000 bottles and over fifty varieties of wines available by the glass.

-One of the top upscale dining spots in northern New Jersey.
-Restaurant Latour is located in the Crystal Springs Resort, a 4,000 acre high end Alpine themed hotel resort.
-This is a destination restaurant and a good choice for diners who can splurge to celebrate a special occasion or for a romantic experience.
+One of the top upscale Fine dining spots in northern New Jersey.
+Restaurant Latour is in the Crystal Springs Resort, a 4,000-acre high end Alpine themed hotel resort.